Minnesota

 Minnesota Data Privacy Laws: Consumer Rights Guide (2026)

-Minnesota has established one of the most comprehensive data privacy frameworks in the United States.
-The state combines a broad consumer data protection statute, strict data breach notification requirements, a longstanding government data practices law, and aggressive enforcement through the Attorney General's office.
+Minnesota has built one of the most comprehensive data privacy frameworks in the United States.
+The state layers a broad consumer data protection statute, strict health records privacy rules, robust data breach notification requirements, a longstanding government data transparency law, and active enforcement through the Attorney General's office.

-This guide covers every major Minnesota data privacy law, the rights you have as a consumer, the obligations businesses must meet, and the penalties for noncompliance.
+This guide covers every major Minnesota data privacy law, the specific rights you have as a consumer, the obligations businesses must meet starting July 31, 2025, and what enforcement has looked like since the MCDPA took effect.

 Minnesota Consumer Data Privacy Act (MCDPA)

-The Minnesota Consumer Data Privacy Act, codified as Chapter 325M of Minnesota Statutes, was enacted through House File 2309 during the 93rd Minnesota Legislative Session.
-Governor Tim Walz signed the bill into law in May 2024, and it took effect on July 31, 2025.
+The Minnesota Consumer Data Privacy Act, codified as Minn.
+Stat. sections 325M.10 to 325M.21, was enacted through House File 2309 during the 93rd Minnesota Legislative Session.
+Governor Tim Walz signed the bill into law in May 2024.
+It took effect on July 31, 2025.

-The MCDPA is Minnesota's comprehensive consumer data protection law.
-It regulates how businesses collect, use, process, store, sell, share, and analyze personal data belonging to Minnesota consumers.
-The law is widely regarded as one of the strongest state privacy statutes in the country due to its unique profiling protections, data inventory requirements, and the absence of a permanent cure period for violators.
+The MCDPA regulates how businesses collect, use, process, store, sell, share, and analyze personal data belonging to Minnesota consumers.
+The law is widely regarded as one of the strongest state privacy statutes in the country because of its unique profiling protections, data inventory requirements, and the expiration of its cure period after just six months.

 Who the MCDPA Applies To